Go I Know Not Whither and Fetch I Know Not What: Turkey

-Variants of the tale type in Turkey attest, for example, the coming of the fairy maiden (a peri) out of a piece of wood the male character (named Mehmet Efendi) took home.
+A similar story is attested in the Typen türkischer Volksmärchen ("Turkish Folktale Catalogue"), devised by scholars Wolfram Eberhard and Pertev Naili Boratav.
+According to their system, abbreviated as TTV, EbBo or EB, in type TTV 86, Das Frosch-Mädchen ("The Frog-Maiden"), three princes try their luck in finding brides by throwing three arrows at random, the youngest prince's falls near a frog whom he marries; the frog bride's skin is burnt by the prince, and she remains human; due to this, the king, her father-in-law, begins to lust after her, and devises ways to kill his own son, by sending him on a quest for impossible things.
+According to Eberhard and Wolfram's system, the supernatural bride appears as a frog in most of the catalogued variants, followed by a turtle, and a rat or a dog in others.
+In other variants, the fairy maiden (a peri) comes out of a piece of wood the male character (named Mehmet Efendi) takes home.

 In a Turkish tale published by Ignác Kúnos with the title The Fish-Peri, a young, poor fisherman catches a fish so beautiful it saddens him to sell it or cook it, so he decides to keep it in a well.
 The next day, after he returns from his fishing trip at night, he sees the place neat and tidy, and wonders who could have done it.
 He spies on the person responsible for it, and sees that the fish has become a beautiful maiden.
 The youth takes the fish skin and throws it in the fire.
 The fish maiden consents to become his wife.
 However, news of her beauty reach the ears of the Padishah, who begins to lust after the maiden, and sets the fisherman on three difficult quests: to build a palace of gold and diamond in the middle of the sea in 40 days; to prepare a feast so grand everyone would eat and there would still be much food left; to have a mule hatch out of an egg, and to find a year-old infant who could talk and walk.